SpookySkeletons/lovr-playspace/README.md

 Room boundary overlay for OpenXR, made with LÖVR.

 ## Prerequisites
-- LÖVR: If your distro has no package for it, I recommend (their releases)[https://github.com/bjornbytes/lovr/releases].
+- LÖVR: If your distro has no package for it, I recommend [their releases](https://github.com/bjornbytes/lovr/releases).
 - git: Recommended for pulling this project.

 ## How to run